codewiztinsing/zemenayalytics/README.md

 ### Environment Variables

-Create a `.env` file in the project root with the following variables:
+Create a `env.example` file in the project root with the following variables:

 ```env
 # Django